Rayee Beach in Kamala

-When I ask someone if they have been to Rayee Beach in Phuket, I always get that puzzled looks or negative answer.
-Now if I describe where Rayee beach is, just next to Kamala Beach, I always get a “Aaaah!
+Rayee beach is one of those beaches people drive by without ever knowing its name.
+When I ask someone if they have been to Rayee Beach in Phuket, I always get that puzzled look or a negative answer.
+Now, if I describe where this beach is, in front of the Hyatt Regency Phuket in Kamala Beach, I always get an “Aaaah!
 ‘That’ beach!’
 Probably the only beach in Phuket with a name no one can remember.

-Of course Rayee is not the prettiest beach on the island.
-Apparently it has everything right: it is long and fringed with tall casuarina and coconut trees with a nice strip of sand, and is virtual deserted.
-But the downside will reveal itself at low tide, when the receding sea uncovers large surfaces of rock.
+Of course, Rayee is not the prettiest beach on the island.
+Apparently, it has everything right: it is long and fringed with tall casuarina and coconut trees with a nice strip of sand and is virtually deserted.
+But the downside will reveal itself at low tide when the receding sea uncovers large rock surfaces.
 Rayee Beach is not a swimming beach.
-It’s not totally uninhabited though, you can find a small restaurant with massage attached at the south end, built on a small wooden terrace reached via a tiny bridge, and another tiny dining place near the center of the beach.
+It’s not uninhabited, though; you can find a small restaurant with massage attached at the south end, built on a small wooden terrace reached via a tiny bridge, and another little dining place near the centre of the beach.

-To find Rayee beach is very simple… from Patong Beach drive until you are about to enter Kamala beach.
-At the bottom of the ill you will see a road on your left, follow the signs to Paresa Resort but you will reach the beach just a couple of kilometers from that sign.
+To find Rayee beach is very simple.
+From Patong Beach, drive until you are about to enter Kamala beach.
+At the bottom of the hill, you will see a road on your left; follow the signs to Paresa Resort, but you will reach the beach just a couple of kilometres from that sign.